 - 1 ounce half and half

-- 1/2 cup strong brewed coffee cooled to room temperature
+- ½ cup espresso or strong brewed coffee, cooled to room temperature

 - 6 whole coffee beans

-Combine all ingredients in a cocktail shaker with ice.
-Secure the lid and shake well until very well chilled.
-Pour into the prepared coupe glasses.
-Garnish with coffee beans, optional.
+- Combine 2 ounces vodka, 1½ ounces Baileys Irish cream liquor, 1½ ounces Kahlua coffee liquor, 1 ounce simple syrup, 1 ounce half and half, ½ cup espresso, in a cocktail shaker with ice.
+Secure the lid and shake well until very well chilled and frothy, about 20 seconds.
+Pour into the prepared martini glasses.
+Garnish with coffee beans and serve.

 “Pin It” For Later: